fiberplane/fpx/client-library/README.md

 This section takes you through:

 - Creating a Hono Project
-- Installing the mizu client library
+- Installing the FPX Hono Middleware
-- **Configuring** your project to use mizu
+- **Configuring** your project to use FPX
-- Launching the mizu UI
+- Launching the FPX UI locally

 ### Create a Hono project